'Like an addiction': Thousands of Americans fall prey to Mexican cartel timeshare scam

 “You have these people that are desperate,” said Brian Rogers, head of consumer advocacy nonprofit, called Timeshare Users Group, which provides information on how to avoid scams.
 “The victims are limitless.”

-Based on their investigation, a US government official estimates the fraud from Mexico-based companies at hundreds of millions of dollars a year.
+Based on their investigation, a U.S. government official estimated the fraud from Mexico-based companies at hundreds of millions of dollars a year.

 “It’s more cash in hand than they make from drugs,” said the official, who spoke on condition of anonymity.
 “The overhead is really low for this.”